InvadingOctopus/comedot/README.md

 > [!IMPORTANT]
 > This is still mostly a private personal project; it's what I'm using to make [my own epic games][itch] while learning Godot and GDScript as I go.
 THe API may change quickly and no backwards compatibility is guaranteed.

-⭐️ It lets you do stuff like put a `GunComponent` and `MouseRotationComponent` on any object and _It Just Works:_
+⭐️ It lets you do neat tricks like put a `GunComponent` and `MouseRotationComponent` on any object and _It Just Works:_

 https://github.com/InvadingOctopus/media/assets/11238708/bb03147b-b4b0-4388-ac35-b31b23519bde